European Broadcasting Union: Jeux sans frontières

 Jeux sans frontières (Games Without Borders) was a Europe-wide television game show.
 In its original conception, it was broadcast from 1965 to 1999 under the auspices of the EBU.
+In 1980, at the peak of its popularity, the game show attracted an audience of 110 million viewers across Europe.
 The original series' run ended in 1982, but was revived in 1988 with a different composition of nations and was hosted by smaller broadcasters.

 Eurovision Young Musicians

 Eurovision Young Musicians is a competition for European musicians that are between the ages of 12 and 21 years old.
 It is organised by the EBU and is a member of EMCY.
 The first competition was held in Manchester, United Kingdom on 11 May 1982.
 The televised competition is held every other year, with some countries holding national finals.
 Since its inaugural edition in 1982, it has become one of the most important music competitions on an international level.
-The winner of the most recent contest, which took place in Bodø Municipality, Norway, is Austria.
+The winner of the most recent contest, which took place in Yerevan, Armenia, is Poland.